Cold, dead hands: Buffalo NY to seize guns from families following owners' funerals.

-If you are the last to leave, be certain that lights are OFF and that doors and the gate are locked.
+If you are last to leave, be sure that lights are OFF, buildings are closed and the gate is locked.

 Newsletters and Email Alerts

 You may unsubscribe at any time by clicking the UNSUBSCRIBE link at the bottom of any of our Email messages.
 Please Do Not click either the "report spam" or "this is junk" buttons.
-Clicking either of them could cause Internet Service Providers to blacklist us and that would block delivery of any messages we send to other members.
+Clicking either of them could cause Internet Service Providers to blacklist us and that could block delivery of messages we send to other members.

 Feb 2014 Newsletter